astriaorg/docs/docs/bridging/cli-bridging-overview.md

 Astria is an IBC chain and is connected to Celestia, Noble, Osmosis, and Stride.

+> [!IMPORTANT]
-The Astria Bridge UI is the recommended method for bridging to Astria.
+> The Astria Bridge UI is the recommended method for bridging to Astria.
+>
-Visit the Astria Bridging UI <a :href="link" target="_blank" rel="noopener
+> Visit the Astria Bridging UI <a :href="link" target="_blank"
-noreferrer">here</a>.

-If you prefer the command line, manual bridging is also possible.
+> rel="noopenernoreferrer">here</a>.

+Manual bridging via the command line is available for power users.

 ## IBC Connections